grezniczek/redcap_custom_footer/README.md

 ## Configuration

 Configuration of this module is designed such that the REDCap administrator is in total control of the module's settings, including control over what project admins can do.
-Notably, in order to inject any information in project pages, an External Module has to be activated for a project.
-While a REDCap administrator can enable a module for all projects by default, project admins can choose to disable modules at any time.
-This is problematic when there are legal requirements to display certain information on all pages at all times.
-Therefore, this module provides a system setting to disallow disabling of the module by project admins.
-Since at the time of this writing (REDCap 8.11.7), the REDCap External Module Framework does not support this, a custom mechanism has been implemented in this module that will reactivate the module automatically should it be disabled for a project without a superuser's authorization.

 ### System-Level Settings